 When it comes to running I can get a little bit bored if I’m not running an interesting route.
 I need distractions.
 I need something to stop me from looking at the miles as they clock up.
 Without something interesting to look at I’m likely to run only a mile or two.
 So mixing up the running route is essential to me, especially when I’m half marathon training and need to up the miles each week.
+That’s where exploring where I live comes in.

 Recently I was back at home and we decided to mix up the running route on a crisp Sunday morning exactly for the reasons mentioned above.
 And what a brilliant run it was.
 Two hours later I’d run across the common, alongside a field of bright veggies, past the Wisley greenhouse, through Wisley itself, through muddy woods, alongside an icy river, along the canal and passed (and nosed at) many a gorgeous house.
 And the best part, I definitely did not feel like I’d been out and about for two hours – maybe an hour max.